jostylr/event-when/src/event-when.md

     __arguments__

     * `ev`  A string that denotes the event.
 The string up to the first colon is the actual event and after the first colon is the scope.
+To pass along an object named by the scope, end the scope with a `~`.
     * `data` Any value.
 It will be passed into the handler as the first argument.